Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 What is Full JOIN?

-So you might have guessed by now if I want all the matching rows between both the tables, plus non-matching rows from the left table and non-matching from the right table,
+So you might have guessed by now, if I want all the matching rows between both tables, plus non-matching rows from the left table and non-matching from the right table, then what type of join do I use?
+A full outer join gives me exactly that result.

-Full-outer join will give you all the records from both the left and right tables, including the non-matching rows.
+A full outer join will give you all the records from both the left and right tables, including the non-matching rows.

 How do we write a full outer join query?
 Just specify full outer join.